ETO Logo

 • Each article can have an English-language title, a foreign-language title, both, or neither.

-• When our sources include multiple titles in the same language for the same article, we use the title that is last in dictionary order.
+• When our sources include multiple titles in the same language for the same article, we use the title from the most recently published article.

 Abstract